A great back to nature walk near the Suffolk coast

 PLEASE do not visit without making an appointment!

-Crowning the hill at the top of the historical village of Lavenham, sits this happily situated Grade 1 listed church.
+Crowning the hill at the top of the historical village of Lavenham sits this Grade 1 listed church.
+Arguably one of the most happily situated churches in the area, and only a short walk from the Lavenham high street.

 You know what this is surely?
 It’s been all over the telly for years now.
 However, if you’ve never been you are in for a treat!